 A personal graduation plan will be developed for each high school student who is subject to the requirements of the foundation graduation program.
 The district encourages all students to pursue a personal graduation plan that includes the completion of at least one endorsement and to graduate with the distinguished level of achievement.
 Attainment of the distinguished level of achievement entitles a student to be considered for automatic admission to a public four year college or university in Texas, depending on his or her rank in class.
 The school will review personal graduation plan options with each student entering grade 9 and his or her parent.
 Before the end of grade 9, a student and his or her parent will be required to sign off on a personal graduation plan that includes a course of study that promotes college and workforce readiness and career placement and advancement, as well as facilitates the transition from secondary to postsecondary education.
-The student's personal graduation plan will denote an appropriate course sequence based on the student's choice of endorsement.
-A student may, with parental permission, amend his or her personal graduation plan after the initial confirmation.
+The student's personal graduation plan will denote an

+A student may, with parental permission, amend his or her personal graduation plan after the initial confirmation